travis-ci/dpl/lib/dpl/assets/dpl/README.erb.md

 Dpl will deploy by default from the latest commit.
 Use the `--skip_cleanup` option to deploy from the current file system state, which may include artifacts left by your build process.
 Note that providers that deploy via git may ignore this option.

-## Dpl and sudo

-Dpl may install additional deployment provider specific gem dependencies at runtime.
-This can cause [a problem](https://github.com/travis-ci/dpl/issues/769) if `sudo dpl` is used, where the process installing the provider code may not have sufficient permissions.
-In this case, you can install the provider gem (of the same version as `dpl`) with `sudo` beforehand to work around this issue (e.g. `sudo gem install dpl dpl-s3`).

 ## Providers
 <% providers.each do |key, name|%>
 ### <%= name %>